-Just because outdoor planters are in shade doesn’t mean they can’t be full of vibrant color.
+Just because your outdoor planters are placed in the shade doesn’t mean they can’t be full of vibrant color.
 The planters in my front garden are almost completely shaded, so I need to be careful what plants I choose.
-Not only should the plants be well-suited for the lack of light, but also they need to have bold hues to brighten up the space.
+Not only should the plants be well-suited for the lack of light, but they also need to have bold hues to brighten up the space.

 These are the planters that I decorate each season.
 They welcome our guests as they come through the front garden and up to the house, so low-maintenance plants are a necessity!